Thank you so much for your interest in and support for our ongoing goat project in Jordan. Here are some frequently asked questions and answers.

 7. What happens if the goats get sick?

 Recipient families will contact Jabal Zamzam, our partner org.
 Jabal Zamzam team will take the sick goats to a local veterinarian.
+Veterinary care for goats is government-subsidized, as goats are such a massive and important industry here.

 8. How will the goats eat?
 Isn't it a desert?